 Want to know why you can’t afford to buy a house?

-My family of realtors, to the 20+ I’ve worked with over the years, I’ve never found an honest agent.
+My family of realtors, to the 30+ I’ve worked with over the years, I’ve never once found an honest agent.
 When I was a kid, I too felt proud of my half-brother watching him dance with our mom around the living room of our childhood home because she was so proud of him passing the realtor’s test (third time’s a charm).
-Now I understand it was the only career he could have had — real estate agent, or car salesman, or insurance salesman, or pill pusher for big pharma — morally corrupt, greedy middleman careers without a conscience.
+Now I understand it was the only career he could have had — real estate agent, or car salesman, or insurance salesman, or drug pusher for big pharma — morally corrupt, greedy middleman careers without a conscience.